Allocation and transfer

 See Practice Note: The Family Court—allocation and transfer of proceedings.

 Cases that need to be heard by a High Court judge will be heard in the Family Court by a High Court judge.
-Cases will no longer be transferred to the High Court on the grounds of complexity.
-No
+Cases cannot be transferred to the High Court on the grounds of complexity.
+No transfer of a case

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.